Is ‘Southern Charm’ Thomas Ravenel Looking For A Trump Appointment?

 But in his FitsNews essay, Ravenel gave a somewhat reasonable approach to immigration, suggesting essentially that the current policy needs to be revamped, as some of the “best and brightest” are being deported when they have received a superior education in this country.
 He said that rather than ask those who are skilled, or those who want to do jobs, like picking crops, that American won’t do, to go to the back of the line, he suggested instead that there should be a system in place for visas, or work permits on a case by case basis.

 He praised Sergey Brin, the founder of Google, who is himself an immigrant from Russia, as he employs many Americans.
-But while Brin did come here from Russia at age five, he came here legally with his parents, fleeing religious persecution, as his family is Russian Jews.
+But while Brin did come here from Russia at age five, he came here legally with his parents, fleeing religious persecution, as his family members are Russian Jews.
 Brin’s father, a University of Maryland professor, brought his family to Maryland and promptly sought citizenship.

 Not everyone who gets indicted on federal cocaine distribution charges can execute a drug joke at a dinner party with finesse, but Thomas manages to pull it off.
 I hope y'all appreciate how much you can get away with thanks to that charming Southern drawl.